Thingbu

 Thingbu is a settlement in Tawang district in the north-eastern state of Arunachal Pradesh, India.

 Location

 It is located on the proposed 2,000 km Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, alignment map of which can be seen here and here.

 Demographics

-A small village occupied by Monpa tribe & consists of 58 households.
+Thingbu is a small village occupied by the Monpa tribe & consists of 58 households.

 Culture

 Main festivals: Losar, Gandan Ngamchod etc.